scikit-bio/scikit-bio/CONTRIBUTING.md

 Setting up a development environment
 ------------------------------------

-The recommended way to set up a development environment for contributing to scikit-bio is using [Anaconda](https://store.continuum.io/cshop/anaconda/) by Continuum Analytics, with it's associated command line utility `conda`.
+The recommended way to set up a development environment for contributing to scikit-bio is using [Anaconda](https://store.continuum.io/cshop/anaconda/) by Continuum Analytics, with its associated command line utility `conda`.
 The primary benefit of `conda` over `pip` is that on some operating systems (ie Linux), `pip` installs packages from source.
 This can take a very long time to install Numpy, scipy, matplotlib, etc. `conda` installs these packages using pre-built binaries, so the installation is much faster.
-Another benefit of `conda` is that it provides both package management and virtual environments, which removes the necessity of using `virtualenv` separately.
+Another benefit of `conda` is that it provides both package and environment management, which removes the necessity of using `virtualenv` separately.
 Not all packages are available using `conda`, therefore our strategy is to install as many packages as possible using `conda`, then install any remaining packages using `pip`.

 The following steps can be used to manually set up a `conda` development environment with all prerequisites for developing scikit-bio.
 Alternatively, you can simply run the `create_dev_env` script from the scikit-bio directory: